tbocek/tomtp/Readme.md

 ## Assumptions

-* Every node on the world is reachable via network in 1.5 sec.
-Max RTT is 3sec
+* Every node on the world is reachable via network in 2sec.
+Max RTT is 4sec
-* Sequence nr is 32bit -> 4b packets in flight with 1400 bytes size for 1.5 sec.
-Worst case reorder is first <-> last.
-Thus, what is the bandwidth that can handle worst case: ~29 Tbit/sec 2^32 * 1400 * 8 / 1.5 ->
+* Sequence nr is 32bit -> 4b packets in flight with 1400 bytes size for 2sec.
+Worst case reorder
+is first <-> last.
+Thus, what is the bandwidth that can handle worst case: ~24 Tbit/sec 2^32 * 1400 * 8 / 2 ->
- * 48bit is 2^48 * 1400 * 8 / 1.5 -> ~1.8 Ebit/sec
+ * 48bit is 2^48 * 1400 * 8 / 2 -> ~1.5 Ebit/sec
- * 64bit is 2^64 * 1400 * 8 / 1.5 -> ~116 Zbit/sec
+ * 64bit is 2^64 * 1400 * 8 / 2 -> ~103 Zbit/sec
- * Current fastest speed: 22.9 Pbit/sec (https://newatlas.com/telecommunications/datat-transmission-record-20x-global-internet-traffic/)
+ * Current fastest speed: 22.9 Pbit/sec - multimode (https://newatlas.com/telecommunications/datat-transmission-record-20x-global-internet-traffic/)
+ * Commercial: 402 Tbit/sec - singlemode (https://www.techspot.com/news/103584-blistering-402-tbs-fiber-optic-speeds-achieved-unlocking.html)
  * Question: how realistic is worst-case-reorder?
 QUIC has only 32bit

 ## Messages Format (encryption layer)